STokens

 There are currently two types of sTokens: SErc20 and SEther.
 Though both types expose the EIP-20 interface, SErc20 wraps an underlying ERC-20 asset, while SEther simply wraps Ether itself.
 As such, the core functions which involve transferring an asset into the protocol have slightly different interfaces depending on the type, each of which is shown below.

-Each market has its own Supply interest rate (APR).
+Each has its own Supply interest rate (APR).
 Interest isn't distributed; instead, simply by holding sTokens, you'll earn interest.

 sTokens accumulates interest through their exchange rate β over time, each sToken becomes convertible into an increasing amount of it's underlying asset, even while the number of sTokens in your wallet stays the same.